Rule of the Dukes

 The Rule of the Dukes was an interregnum in the Lombard Kingdom of Italy (574/5-584/5) during which part of Italy was ruled by the Lombard dukes of the old Roman provinces and urban centres.
 The interregnum is said to have lasted a decade according to Paul the Deacon, but all other sources—the Fredegarii Chronicon, the Origo Gentis Langobardorum, the Chronicon Gothanum, and the Copenhagen continuator of Prosper Tiro—accord it twelve years.

+Description by Paul the Deacon

 Here is how Paul describes the dukes' rule:

 After his death the Langobards had no king for ten years but were under dukes, and each one of the dukes held possession of his own city, Zaban of Ticinum, Wallari of Bergamus, Alichis of Brexia, Euin of Tridentum, Gisulf of Forum Julii.
 But there were thirty other dukes besides these in their own cities.
 In these days many of the noble Romans were killed from love of gain, and the remainder were divided among their "guests" and made tributaries, that they should pay the third part of their products to the Langobards.
 By these dukes of the Langobards in the seventh year from the coming of Alboin and of his whole people, the churches were despoiled, the priests killed, the cities overthrown, the people who had grown up like crops annihilated, and besides those regions which Alboin had taken, the greater part of Italy was seized and subjugated by the Langobards.

+Origo Gentis Langobardorum

 The Origo gives a shorter version of the same events:

 The rest of the Langobards set over themselves a king named, Cleph, of the stock of Beleos, and Cleph reigned two years and died.
 And the dukes of the Langobards administered justice for twelve years and after these things they set up over themselves a king named Autari the son of Cleph.
 And Autari took as his wife Theudelenda, a daughter of Garipald and of Walderada from Bavaria.